 What Makes Roman Pizza al Taglio So Irresistible

-There’s something special about Roman pizza al taglio that goes beyond just great flavour.
+There’s something special about Roman pizza al taglio (different from Neapolitan style pizza) that goes beyond just great flavour.
 Maybe it’s the crispy-yet-airy crust, the endless variety of toppings, or the way it’s sliced and served fresh by the piece.

 Whatever it is, we can’t get enough - and once you try it, you’ll understand why.